pierrediedhiou/cybersecurity-journey/glossary.md

 - **Cyber Kill Chain** — A cybersecurity framework that divides a cyberattack into 7 stages: Reconnaissance, Weaponization, Delivery, Exploitation, Installation, Command and Control, Actions on Objectives
+- **Covering Tracks** — The final step in ISSAF where an attacker erases evidence of their activity including log files and artifacts
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU